- Assess skeletal radiographs using a systematic approach on the DP and lateral

 - The distal radial epiphyseal line may remain as a linear density, with a spur-like projection laterally, simulating a fracture due to the break in the cortex.
 However, this is a normal variant.

-Normal anatomy - Lateral film
+Normal anatomy - Lateral radiograph

 - The distal articular surface is angled 10-15 degrees anteriorly.
 This is useful when identifying subtle fractures at the distal radius with flattening of this angle.